cert-manager/website/content/docs/getting-started/README.md

 ![](/images/getting-started/screenshot_google-domains_get-a-new-domain.png)

 We don't pick `hello-app.com` because it costs $2,800; instead, we go with the one at the top: `heyapp.net`.
 It looks good!
 We then click the cart button.
-On the next scren, you will want to disable the auto-renewal, since we don't want to pay for this domain every year:
+On the next screen, you will want to disable the auto-renewal, since we don't want to pay for this domain every year:

 ![](/images/getting-started/screenshot_google-domains_your-cart.png)